10 of 11 UW players score in the game

-Four Cowgirls finished in double-figures
+Four Cowgirls reach double-digits in scoring

 A thank you message to the fans from Cowgirl Basketball Head Coach Joe Legerski, 3-25-11